API reference#

 - expected_patterns#

-The patterns that the parser was expecting instead of reaching end of the file.
+- The patterns that the parser was expecting instead.

 - add_alternative(exc)#